Sage-Bionetworks/portalsDocs/index.md

         <div class="subject-card">
             <h5>Getting Started</h5>
             <hr>
-            <span>New to Synapse?
-Read this 10-minute guide that explains what it is, why you should use it, and how to get started!</span>
+            <span>New to portals?
+Read this 10-minute guide that explains what they are, why you should use them, and how to get started!</span>
         </div>
         </a>
     </div>